Physical well-being

 To optimize our performance, nutrition is key.
 Our food choices impact energy levels and our future health.
 Luckily, there are resources to help us meet our nutritional goals.

 Have you heard of diets specific to your cultural heritage?
 You may have heard of the Mediterranean diet, but have heard of the African Heritage, Latin American Heritage or Asian Heritage diets?
-Check out the Old Ways link for recipes, video tutorials, programs and menu planning.
+Check out the Oldways site for recipes, video tutorials, programs and menu planning.

 Eating should be fun and enjoyable!

-Students and employees on both the McNichols and Law Campuses love when The Big Salad is available.
+Students and employees on both the McNichols and Law Campuses love The Big Salad.
 Also, on the McNichols Campus you'll find many healthy options at Tommy’s Café.

 Hydration